NethServer/docs/administrator-manual/en/mail.rst

 .. index::
    pair: email; local network only
+   pair: email; internal visibility
    triple: email; private; internal

 Sometimes a company forbids communications from outside the organization using personal email addresses.
-The :guilabel:`Local network only` option blocks the possibility of an address to receive email from the outside.
+The :guilabel:`Local network only` (or visibility :guilabel:`Internal`) option blocks the possibility of an address to receive email from the outside.
 Still the "local network only" address can be used to exchange messages with other accounts of the system.